turingcompl33t/crafting-interpreters/notes/BytecodeVirtualMachine.md

 Thinking about what operations are common in language implementation, and how to make them fast.

 Why are string lookups common in Lox?
 Is this the case for any dynamic language?

+**Global Variables**

+The idea of multiple implementation strategies for the same high-level feature based on the level of optimization required.